Cold feet? Read about causes, tips & solutions here

 Raynaud’s phenomenon

-This is a condition in which the deeper blood vessels in the extremities constrict, leading to discoloration and cold fingers and cold toes.
+This is a condition in which the deeper blood vessels in the extremities constrict, leading to discoloration and cold fingers and toes.

 Hypothyroidism